-- 3. The charges and rates of ports, channels and navigable waters, together with fiscal charges in respect of the signaling and pilotage; - 4.
-The expenses and remunerations due in respect of salvage services rendered and general average contributions.
-This same privilege shall be applied to the reimbursement of expenses incurred by the authority or third parties, in order to prevent or minimize pollution damages or oil spills of polluting substances to the environment or third party property, when the fund of limitation of liability has not been constituted as established in Title IX of the Law of Navigation, and - 5.
-The indemnities for damages or losses caused to other vessels, to port works, piers or navigable waters or to cargo or luggage, as a consequence of the collision or other accidents during navigation, when the respective action is not susceptible to be founded upon a contract, and the damages in www.shiparrested.com respect of personal injury to the passengers and crew of these other vessels.
+3. - The charges and rates of ports, channels and navigable waters, together with fiscal charges in respect of the signalling and pilotage;

+4. - The expenses and remunerations due in respect of salvage services rendered and general average contributions.
+This same privilege shall be applied to the reimbursement of expenses incurred by the authority or third parties, in order to prevent or minimize pollution damages or oil spills of polluting substances to the environment or third party property, when the fund of limitation of liability has not been constituted as established in Title IX of the Law of Navigation, and

+5. - The indemnities for damages or losses caused to other vessels, to port works, piers or navigable waters or to cargo or luggage, as a consequence of the collision or other accidents during navigation, when the respective action is not susceptible to be founded upon a contract, and the damages in respect of personal injury to the passengers and crew of these other vessels.